Constructing Subspace Packings from Other Packings: Introduction

-where $P_i$ is an orthogonal projection onto $\mathcal{W}_i$.
+where $P_i$ is the orthogonal projection onto $\mathcal{W}_i$.
 The map $x \mapsto \sum_{i=1}^n P_i x$ is called the \emph{fusion frame operator}. \end{defn} One may loosen this definition by allowing non-equidimensional subspaces, non-equal weights, and the fusion frame operator to only be an approximation of the identity; however, we will not be concerned with these cases in this paper.
 To avoid being verbose, we shall refer to tight fusion frames of $m$-dimensional subspaces with unit weights as \emph{tight fusion frames}.
 Given $\{\cW_i\}_{i=1}^n \subset Gr(\bF,k,m)$, we fix for each $i \in [n]$ an orthonormal basis $\{e_j^i\}_{j=1}^m$ for the subspace $\cW_i$ and denote by $L_i$ the matrix $(e_1^i e_2^i \hdots e_m^i) \in M(\bF,k,m)$.
 We further define

-Then it is clear that~\eqref{eqn:tight4} holds, i.e., that $\lbrace \mathcal{W}_i \rbrace_{i=1}^n$ is a tight fusion frame of $d$-dimensional subspaces with unit weights for $\bF^k$ precisely with the rows of $L$ are orthogonal with norm $\sqrt{A}$.
+Then it is clear that~\eqref{eqn:tight4} holds, i.e., that $\lbrace \mathcal{W}_i \rbrace_{i=1}^n$ is a tight fusion frame of $d$-dimensional subspaces with unit weights for $\bF^k$ with fusion frame bound $A$ precisely with the rows of $L$ are orthogonal with norm $\sqrt{A}$.